aguirrejuan/ConvRFF/README.md

 ## TODO
-1. Read paper searching for metrics of Average Drop and Average Confidence.
+1. Make test in the models with all dataset, test? train?
-2. Implement metrics
+2. Is there a bugs in averages metrics when the class is zero?
-3. Normalization for score-cam (mnist experiment)()
+3. Normalization for score-cam (mnist experiment)() (just for plotting?)
 4. Layer CAM